-When completing the registration form, select the day and session which is most convenient for you.
+When completing your online registration, select the day and session which is most convenient for you.
 You should plan your travel carefully so that you arrive at the test centre approximately ten (10) minutes before the reporting time listed on your ticket.